 Western-Hemisphere(WH): within this regional supply chain, the United States serves as the leading textile supplier, whereas developing countries in North, Central andSouth America (such as Mexico and countries in the Caribbean region) assemble imported textiles from the United States or elsewhere into apparel.
 The majority of clothing produced in the area is eventually exported to the UnitedStates or Canada for consumption.

-Associated with these regional production and trade networks, three particular trade flows are important to watch:
+regional production and trade networks, three particular trade flows are

 First, Asian countries are increasingly sourcing textile inputs from within the region.
 In2017, close to 80 percent of Asian countries’ textile imports came from other Asian countries, up from around 70 percent in the 2000s.